c2mon/c2mon/docs/src/user-guide/server/rule-engine.md

 ## The Rule Syntax

-We distinguish two types of rules expressions that is "Simple Rule Expression" and "Complex Rule Expression".
+We distinguish two types of rules expressions that is "Simple Rule Expression" and "Conditioned Rule Expression".

 ### Simple Rule Expression